Alexander Lang: Acting

-His first major role there was Ferdinand in Schiller's Kabale und Liebe in 1972, and his pure unconditional passion divided the critics; some were enthusiastic while others thought that after Brecht, emotions on stage were embarassingly private.
+His first major role there was Ferdinand in Schiller's Kabale und Liebe in 1972, and his pure unconditional passion divided the critics; some were enthusiastic while others thought that after Brecht, emotions on stage were embarrassingly private.
 He then played Paul Bauch in Volker Braun's Die Kipper in 1973, Caliban in Shakespeare's The Tempest in 1974.
 He played the title role in Kleist's Der Prinz von Homburg in 1975, which was regarded as an extroardiny portrayal of a Prussion officer who misses happiness for duty, directed by Andreas Dresen.
 Lang appeared in the title role in Heiner Müller's Philoktet in 1977.
 He appeared in the title role in the monumental production of Goethe's Faust II, staged in 1983 by Friedo Solter, alongside Dieter Mann as Mephisto.

 Lang's film and television appearances were relatively infrequent, including a prominent role, the philosopher Ralph in Konrad Wolf's 1980 film Solo Sunny, alongside Krößner, and the title role in Peter Vogel's television adaptation of Stephan Hermlin's short story Der Leutnant Yorck von Wartenburg in 1981.